Have any questions? Call us.

 Teen participants in the project were recognized by Franklin County Commissioner Paula Brooks in a ceremony at the Wexner Center.

 The Weinland Park Billboard Project was designed to “take back” the images and messages conveyed at a key gateway of the community for one year.
 On display at the northwest corner of North 4th Street and East 5th Avenue, designs for the billboard were created by Weinland Park youth in the R.I.S.E.
 Youth Program, a partnership of Boys & Girls Clubs of Columbus and Godman Guild Association, in collaboration with local artists, designers, and educators.
 R.I.S.E. provides a year-round, drop-in, after-school program for middle- and high-school youth living in Weinland Park.

 The first billboard design was unveiled on April 11, 2015; billboard designs will rotate every three months for one year.
 A free celebration attended by all ages accompanied the unveiling, and included remarks outside Godman Guild, a lively procession over to the billboard, and free scoops of Jeni’s Splendid Ice Creams.
-See coverage of the project on WOSU.TV here and photos from the unveiling here.
+See coverage of the project on WOSU.TV here.

 The project was developed in the summer of 2014 with representatives from the Weinland Park Collaborative Communications Committee, chaired by Eric Troy, Ohio State’s Office of Outreach and Engagement.
 The project is coordinated by the Wexner Center’s Jean Pitman; Dr. Mark Lomax of the R.I.S.E.
 Youth Program; and Jennifer Mankin, resident and chair of the Weinland Park Community Civic Association Communications Committee.

 Read more about the development of the project on our blog.